IQSS/social_science_software_toolkit/best_practices_per_language/r_quickstart_guide.md

 -   The *R* folder: This folder contains all of your package's R source code.
 You will also use the R source code files you create in this folder to document your code.
 For details on how to organize your R code see [HW: R](http://r-pkgs.had.co.nz/r.html) code.
 For details on how to write package documentation see [HW: Object documentation](http://r-pkgs.had.co.nz/man.html).

--   The *tests* folder.
+-   **Advanced, but important to do before publishing**--The *tests* folder.
 This folder contains all of the tests you will use to ensure that your package does what you want it to.
 For details on how to write R tests see [HW: Testing](http://r-pkgs.had.co.nz/tests.html). `init_iqss_package` also sets up the basic infrastructure for you to run your tests on [Travis CI](https://travis-ci.org/) and [Appveyor](https://ci.appveyor.com/) servers.
 These services allow you to test that your package is able to build and passes its tests in environments other than locally on your computer.
 Travis CI runs the tests on a Linux (and optionally macOS) system.
 Appveyor tests it on Windows.
 For details on how to set up these tools and implement them in a "test-driven" workflow see the [IQSS R testing webpage](https://github.com/IQSS/social_science_software_toolkit/blob/master/testing/recommended_testing_tools_R.md) {INCOMPLETE}.

 -   {FILL IN WEBSITE INSTRUCTIONS WHEN OPENSCHOLAR SETUP}